On this page

 Single-Deck Blackjack Strategy

+Common questions for novice players: What is single deck blackjack?
+Is it better to play single deck blackjack versus multi-deck variations?
 To use the basic strategy, look up your hand along the left vertical edge and the dealer's up card along the top.
-In both cases an A stands for ace.
+In both cases, an A stands for ace.
 From top to bottom are the hard totals, soft totals, and splittable hands.
-There are two charts depending on whether the dealer hits or stands on soft 17.
+For specific tips, we present two charts depending on whether the dealer hits or stands on soft 17.

 Blackjack Appendix 3A lists exceptions to the single deck, dealer stands on soft 17, basic strategy based on the exact composition of the player's hand.